Shakhbut bin Sultan Al Nahyan

-Shakhbut bin Sultan Al Nahyan (شخبوط بن سلطان آل نهيان; 1 June 1905 – 11 February 1989) was the ruler of Abu Dhabi from 1928 to 1966.
+Sheikh Shakhbut bin Sultan Al Nahyan (شخبوط بن سلطان آل نهيان; 1 June 1905 – 11 February 1989) was the ruler of Abu Dhabi from 1928 to 1966.
 On 6 August 1966, Shakhbut was deposed by members of his family with assistance from Britain in a bloodless coup.
 His younger brother, Zayed bin Sultan Al Nahyan succeeded him as the ruler of Abu Dhabi.

 Early life

 Shakhbut was born in 1905.
 He was the eldest son of Sultan bin Zayed bin Khalifa Al Nahyan.
 His mother was Sheikha Salama bint Butti.

 Reign

-Sheikh Shakhbut succeeded his uncle Sheikh Saqr bin Zayed Al Nahyan in 1928, becoming the ruler of the emirate of Abu Dhabi.
+Sheikh Shakhbut was installed following a coup against Sheikh Saqr bin Zayed Al Nahyan in 1928, becoming the ruler of the emirate of Abu Dhabi.
 During his reign, he adopted an aggressively mercantilist strategy, keeping his reserves in gold.

 After the discovery of oil in Abu Dhabi in 1958, Abu Dhabi's elites were frustrated by Shakhbut's refusal to spend the petroleum royalties.
-At the request of Abu Dhabi's elites, the British carried out a bloodless coup against Shakhbut, installing Sheikh Zayed bin Sultan Al Nahyan as the ruler of Abu Dhabi in his stead.
-Shakhbut's reign lasted until 6 August 1966 when he was deposed in the bloodless coup by the Trucial Oman Scouts to the benefit of his brother Zayed bin Sultan Al Nahyan.
+At the request of Abu Dhabi's elites, the British, via the Trucial Oman Scouts, carried out a bloodless coup against Shakhbut on 6 August 1966, installing Sheikh Zayed bin Sultan Al Nahyan as the ruler of Abu Dhabi in his stead.